kelleyk/livessh/README.md

   - ./build-debootstrap-image.sh

-    (This runs debootstrap inside a docker container.
-It uses the mkimage scripts from the Docker repository.
+    (This runs `debootstrap` inside a docker container.
+It uses the `mkimage` scripts from the Docker repository.
 This creates a pristine, baseline Ubuntu installation.)

   - ./build-customized-environment.sh

-    (This exports the debootstrapped Docker container from the previous step into a temporary directory (BASE_PATH).
+    (This exports the `debootstrap`ped Docker container from the previous step into a temporary directory (`BASE_PATH`).
-    Your pre-customize.d scripts are run on the host.
-The 'customize.sh' script is invoked inside a container, which in turn runs your customize.d scripts.)  the container; see the 'customize.sh' script, which is the top-l
+    Your `pre-customize.d` scripts are run on the host.
+The `customize.sh` script, which in turn runs your `customize.d` scripts, is invoked inside a container.)

   - ./build-livecd-image.sh

-    (This builds a squashfs from the filesystem created in the previous step, puts that, ISOLINUX, and a few configuration files into a temporary directory (IMAGE_PATH), and then builds an ISO from that directory.)
+    (This builds a squashfs from the filesystem created in the previous step, puts that, ISOLINUX, and a few configuration files into a temporary directory (`IMAGE_PATH`), and then builds an ISO from that directory.)

 ## Features

 - openssh

-    - By default, pulls in your SSH keys (~/.ssh/authorized_keys) at build time.
+    - By default, pulls in your SSH keys (`~/.ssh/authorized_keys`) at build time.

-- avahi/hostname
+- hostname

     - Instead of "ubuntu", the live environment changes its hostname to e.g. "livessh-5254000f9ba9", where the latter is its MAC address.

+- Zeroconf/Avahi

     - The live environment runs the Avahi daemon, so you should be able to use 'avahi-browse -at' to see what IP address the machine has received via DHCP.
 (If you have MDNS set up, you can also just use "livessh-5254000f9ba9.local" as a hostname.)

-- Installs squid-deb-proxy-client, so if an apt proxy is being advertised via zeroconf, it will be automatically used, should you need to install new things after booting the image.
+- Installs `squid-deb-proxy-client`, so if an apt proxy is being advertised via zeroconf, it will be automatically used, should you need to install new things after booting the image.

-- Custom software is easy to add
+- Custom software is easy to add; see `customize.d`.

 - NFS mount

+- Serial console

 ## Tips